 When you search on Google, say for red shoes, you’ll get something like this:

 You’ll notice the shaded ads on top and those on the right - those are sponsored.
 The brands that you see have paid for the ads to be there.
 The order they appear is a product of how much they’re prepared to pay for each click, and how relevant their site is to the term in question.
 This is called Quality Score.
 Google, who want your money, will happily take you through how their process works.
-Just visit Google AdWords (or adCenter, if you want to advertise on Bing) and off you go.
+Just visit Google Ads (or Bing ads if you want to advertise on Bing) and off you go.
 Easy.